imp1sh/freifunkcp/Readme.md

 * vnstat traffic monitor already setup
 * Meshing via 2,4 GHz as well as 5 GHz as well as via cable already setup
 * very remote devices with only one cable going to it: you don't have to compromise with features
-* script: create_uci.bash is also a kind of management suite for openwrt buildroot to handle all your devices and configurations
+* script: create_uci.bash is also a kind of management suite for openwrt/lede buildroot to handle all your devices and configurations
 * based upon OpenWrt Chaos Calmer stable
 * able to handle all different freifunk odours (please donate config!)